Toyota to boost EV development and technology in China

-China, once seen as an opportunity for potentially limitless growth for foreign automakers, is now regarded as a increasingly competitive market thanks to the rise of fast-moving local companies.
+China, once seen as an opportunity for potentially limitless growth for foreign automakers, is now regarded as an increasingly competitive market thanks to the rise of fast-moving local companies.

 Toyota said on Monday it would accelerate powertrain development with suppliers Denso and Aisin as well as local design and development of "smart cockpits" that meet the needs of the Chinese market.